bibashmgr/JaniHo/readme.md

-# Jamna Ho
+### Jani Ho?

-a website for booking buses to travel around Nepal.
+A website for booking buses to travel around Nepal.